ESTEKI/compliant-emg-driven/README.md

 # disclaimer
 * Codes are by no means optimized
-* Must not be used as any form on any actual setup
+* Must not be used in any form on any clinical setup without prior checks

 # What is the Interface:
 It is the main code to recieve commands from human at the master side and then command the robot on remote side.
 Therefore, this code contains multiple parts as bellow:
 1- Read MyoArmband raw EMG data.